 From El-Etimad’s surprisingly high-tech mining endeavors in Dongola to thousands of artisans flocking to the land hoping to find riches and ignoring the dangers of haphazard prospecting, Sudan’s economy might still end up catching a break based on the nation’s rich ore concentration alone.

-photo credit: European Parliament plenary session 13-16 December 2010 via photopin (license)china, gold, middle east, russia, sharps pixley, silver, south africa, vladimir putin
+photo credit: European Parliament plenary session 13-16 December 2010 via photopin (license)china, Featured, gold, middle east, russia, sharps pixley, silver, south africa, vladimir putin